zencher/chepdf/README.md

 # chepdf
-A Cross-Platform C++ library for PDF parse, modification and creation.
+A cross-platform C++ library for PDF parse, modification and creation.
 Rapid, elegant and easy to use.